 The Dark Goddess in Art and Myth

-Here is Hecate, the Crone aspect of the Triple Goddess in her underworld, with the other aspects of the Triple Goddess behind her, holding, perhaps, the book of fate, painted by the English visionary William Blake.
-I love this painting because to me it suggests the Paleolithic underworld Goddess of the caves, the Great Mother whose womb the cave was, and the animals Blake includes could be among those prehistoric creatures artists or ritualists painted, incubating within the great womb of the cave a new birth in the spring.
+Here is Hecate, the Crone or Old Age aspect of the ancient Triple Goddess in her underworld, with the other aspects of the Triple Goddess behind her, holding, perhaps, the book of fate, painted by the English visionary William Blake.
+To me, this painting also suggests the prehistoric painted caves of the Paleolithic “underworld”, which archeologist Marija Gimbutas and her colleagues believed represented the underworld womb of the primal Great Mother.
+Although I am sure it was not his intention, still, the animals Blake includes in his underworld could be imagined as including those vibrant prehistoric creatures those ancient artists and hunters painted, deep within the earth.
+It is very possible that they did so to symbolically and ritualistically incubate, within the “womb/tomb” of the cave, new re-birth in the spring.

 “bonding with the Earth and the invisible to reestablish our experience of interconnectedness with all things, phenomenal and spiritual, that make up the totality of our life in our cosmos.
-Ecofeminist arts do not maintain that analytical, rational knowledge is superior to other forms of knowing.
+Eco-feminist arts do not maintain that analytical, rational knowledge is superior to other forms of knowing.
 They honor Gaia’s Earth intelligence and the stored memories of her plants, rocks, soil, and creatures."

 In earthly terms, they are the composters of souls.
-"Compost" is another, organic word for the "Transmutation" that goes on within the depths of the soil of our planet, wherein the "gold" of fertile life is distilled from rotting garbage.
-Composting is the alchemy of life.
+"Compost" is another, organic word for the "Transmutation" that goes on within the depths of the soil of our planet, wherein the "gold" of renewed fertile life is distilled from rotting garbage.

 Who is the Dark Goddess as a psychological entity?
 In Fire of the Goddess by Katalin Koda, she writes that: